meltano/handbook/src/_engineering/sql-style-guide.md

 - Lines of SQL should be no longer than 80 characters

-- Commas should be at the end-of-line (EOL) as a right comma, with the exception of temporary filters in the `WHERE` clause for specific values.
+- Commas should be at the end-of-line (EOL) as a right comma.

     ```sql
     -- Good
     SELECT
         deleted AS is_deleted, -- EOL right comma
-        accountId     AS account_id
+        acct_id AS account_id
     FROM table
-    WHERE is_deleted = false
+    WHERE is_deleted = FALSE
         AND account_id NOT IN (
-            '232'
+            '232', -- EOL right comma
-            , '234' -- left comma
+            '234',
-            , '425'
+            '425'
         )

     -- Bad
     SELECT
-        deleted       AS is_deleted, -- EOL right comma
+        deleted AS is_deleted
-        accountId     AS account_id
+        , acct_id AS account_id
     FROM table
     WHERE is_deleted = false
         AND account_id NOT IN (
-            '232',
+            '232'
-            '234',
+            , '234'
-            '425'
+            , '425'
         )

     ```